-I’ve found myself checking in on the Mommypotamus Facebook Page where I eagerly awaited any hint of their baby’s impending birth, and when those first few posts announcing Heather’s labor found their way to my feed, I rejoiced for my friends Heather and Daniel at the continued growth of their beautiful family.
+I’ve found myself checking in on the Mommypotamus Facebook Page where I eagerly awaited any hint of their baby’s impending birth, and when those first few posts announcing Heather’s labor found their way to my feed, I rejoiced for my friend at the continued growth of her beautiful family.

 I remembered my own baby’s birth over 8 years ago – the fear, the pain, the tears, and a joy so profound it still wakens within me a great humility for having been blessed enough in my life to be the vehicle for someone else’s entrance into this world.
 I still cradle my child, kiss the top of his head and remember what it was like to nurse him, to sleep with him in our bed.
 Those first few quiet weeks as the baby finds itself out of the womb and nestled into a welcoming and gracious family are so tender, so sweet and so very intimate and private.